scailable/sclbl-integration-sdk/postprocessor-python-edgeimpulse-example/README.md

 ## Configuration of example postprocessor

-Create a new config file `/opt/networkoptix-metavms/mediaserver/bin/plugins/nxai_plugin/nxai_manager/etc/plugin.edgeimpulse.ini` and add your Edge Impulse API key as well as any overrides of the following settings.
+Create a new [configuration file](plugin.edgeimpulse.ini.example) at `/opt/networkoptix-metavms/mediaserver/bin/plugins/nxai_plugin/nxai_manager/etc/plugin.edgeimpulse.ini` and add your Edge Impulse API key as well as any overrides of the following settings.

 ```ini
 [common]